 Anticipation’s High, Satisfaction’s Whisper

 Dopamine is the engine of pursuit.
 It surges when I imagine, predict, and move toward a potential reward.
 It does not guarantee that I will like what I get.
 Liking—the quiet, embodied sense of “this feels good”—relies far more on systems that don’t shout.
 That’s why the thrill of the chase so often eclipses the pleasure of arrival.
-This is the Dopamine Paradox in everyday clothing: you plan, strive, hit the target, and within hours your mind is already scanning for the next hill to take.
+This is the wanting-liking gap made visible in everyday life: you plan, strive, hit the target, and within hours your mind is already scanning for the next hill to take.

-As a neuropsychologist, I watch this play out across careers, relationships, and personal goals.
+In my work, I watch this play out across careers, relationships, and personal goals.
 The brain’s reward circuitry fires most intensely during uncertainty and anticipation, and then it settles—sometimes abruptly—once the outcome lands.
 If the result meets expectations, the signal quiets.
 If the result exceeds expectations, it spikes briefly.
 If it disappoints, it dips quickly and pushes you to redirect your pursuit.
-The Dopamine Paradox is efficient for survival but treacherous for modern fulfillment.
+That neurological mismatch is efficient for survival but treacherous for modern fulfillment.

 A Brain Built to Move, Not Linger

 From an evolutionary perspective, it makes sense.
 My ancestors couldn’t bask in satisfaction for long; lingering after a good hunt was a risky proposition.
 The wanting system had to reignite quickly to secure the next meal and maintain safety.
-The Dopamine Paradox is the legacy of that design.
+This wanting-liking divergence is the legacy of that design.
 In a modern context, the same circuitry makes me refresh inboxes, chase metrics, and crave recognition as if my life depended on it.
 It doesn’t.
 Yet the biology insists it might.

 Recognizing that pattern is liberating.
 It reframes “what’s wrong with me?” into “what’s going on in my brain?”
 Instead of pathologizing drive, I can use it wisely.
 Instead of blaming myself for muted joy, I can build structures that amplify liking once I arrive.